EncryptedScreen/EncryptedScreen/README.md

 -----

 ## Fun Facts ♻
-★ Did you know that green arrow first appeared in a comic in 1941?
+★ Did you know that green arrow first appeared in a comic was in 1941?

 📧The first person to send an e-mail was Roy Tomlinson!